 What are the speed limits in Spain?

-Since January 2019 these are the current maximum and minimum speed limits on motorways and conventional roads and in residential areas.
+These are the current maximum and minimum speed limits on motorways and conventional roads and in residential areas.
 Not mentioned are unpaved roads, with a speed limit of 30 km/h.
+Speed limits are also being progressively reduced in some urban areas, to as low as 20 km/h.